 Collection, handling, and disposal of these materials shall be in accordance with OHSA, EPA, and all other governing laws, rules, and regulations.
 The cost of all disposals under this Contract shall be the responsibility of the Contractor.
 The Contractor shall consider all waste materials as hazardous unless proven otherwise by additional testing.
 The Contractor shall make all arrangements and pay all associated laboratory costs necessary to determine if the materials are classified as hazardous waste and shall make necessary arrangements, based upon these results, for the proper disposal of the materials.
 Copies of all testing results shall be sent to the Consultant prior to the removal of any debris from the Site.

-A Designated Substances and Hazardous Materials Assessment (DSHMA) has been carried out for the site and the report is included with the contract documents.
-The information on existing coatings or substrate conditions is provided for information only, and is generally believed to be accurate, but is not guaranteed.
-The Contractor shall perform any additional tests required to verify the accuracy of this information and arrange for the proper disposal of the materials.

 The Contractor shall furnish copies of all manifests, chain of custody forms, testing results, etc. to the Consultant for all materials removed from the Site and disposed of prior to the Total Performance of the Work.

 The Contractor shall provide the name of the treatment or disposal facility to the Consultant for approval prior to the removal of any materials from the Site.

 All materials removed from the Site shall be transported to a treatment or disposal facility.
 The treatment or disposal facility shall be approved by the Consultant prior to removal of any materials from the Site.
-The transporter shall obtain the necessary insurances and permits required for the transportation of the materials which shall be submitted to the Consultant for approval prior to removal and transporting of materials from the Site.
+The Contractor shall ensure the transporter shall obtains the necessary insurances and permits required for the transportation of the materials which shall be submitted to the Consultant for approval prior to removal and transporting of materials from the Site.

 All waste materials that remain on the collector system shall be removed at least once a Day or more frequently if directed by the Consultant.